Zwin-ux/AmPac-App/apps/mobile/DEPLOYMENT_OPTIONS.md

 Since your backend (Firebase) is already cloud-hosted and running 24/7, you just need to publish the "Frontend" (the app itself).

+If you’re deploying to real users via the App Store / Google Play, use `apps/mobile/DEPLOYMENT.md` (full production runbook).

 ## Option 1: Publish as a Website (Fastest)
 You can deploy the web version of your app to a hosting provider.
 This gives you a URL (e.g., `https://ampac-mobile.vercel.app`) that anyone can access 24/7.